 A few months ago we released easy and secure user provisioning.
 This allows companies to quickly on-board large numbers of users while ensuring files don’t fall into the wrong hands through automated account disablement, deletion, or remote wipe of data from departing employees’ devices.

-Register to learn more about Syncplicity, OneLogin, and the benefits of cloud identity management on October 23, for a 30- minute webinar with Leonard Chung, Syncplicity Co-Founder & Chief Product Strategist and Mario Tarabbia, Onelogin Director of Business Development.
+Register to learn more about Syncplicity by Axway, OneLogin, and the benefits of cloud identity management on October 23, for a 30- minute webinar with Leonard Chung, Syncplicity by Axway Co-Founder & Chief Product Strategist and Mario Tarabbia, Onelogin Director of Business Development.

 In 2003, BlackBerry turned the cellphone into the first generation of smartphones by combining email support with cell phone technology—one device functioning as both PDA and mobile phone.
 In 2007, Apple created the second generation.
 The iPhone took the market by storm with its touchscreen and streamlined user interface.
 It merged the smartphone, camera, and music player into one powerful and unified consumer device, elevating smartphones to new heights.

 The Gap between Desktop and Mobile Platforms

 In less than a decade the smartphone has become ubiquitous, and now the third generation of mobile devices is evolving.
 The Galaxy S4 has a 1.9GHz quad-core processor, 2 GB of RAM, 64 GB of flash storage, and a 1080 x 1920 pixel screen resolution.
 Comparable with today’s mid-range laptops and desktops, that’s enough computing power to meet the needs of most business users.
 As much computer as phone, it is an essential business tool, operating in tandem with PCs, enterprise software systems, and networks.
 But a gap exists between desktop and mobile platforms.
 We bridge it as best we can by carrying multiple devices and using desktop and mobile software to access content and applications at work and on-the-go.